Copyright and Trademark Laws

 State law can require businesses to stock an advertised product, or to provide a service, in quantities prepared to meet the expected demand.
 For example, a business that advertises cameras on sale needs to have a reasonable amount in stock, or include a disclaimer such as while supplies last or limited stock.
 Each state has different demand laws, so check before advertising a product or service on sale.

 Deceptive pricing is another FTC violation.
 Be honest about the sales and savings.
 For example, a business that advertises computers at $1000 and compares it to a doctored price of $1200 is practicing deceptive pricing.
 In addition, be specific about credit terms.
 Credit terms include the down payment, the terms of repayment, and the annual interest rate.
 Do not guarantee credit to consumers if there are hidden terms or restrictions.

-Businesses advertising free products or services need to be upfront, and state the limits, terms or conditions.
+Businesses advertising free products or services need to be upfront by stating all limits, terms or conditions.
 For example, a business offering a free pen to consumers who purchase a calculator for $10 is advertising a free pen.
 However, if $10 is more than the usual calculator price, the hidden cost means the pen isn’t free.

 Federal and state governments can investigate businesses violating the Federal Trade Commission’s advertising laws.
 Often investigations are conducted by the Attorney General, Consumer Protection Agency or local District Attorney.
 The FTC trusts consumers and competitors to report unlawful advertising.
 Consumers and competitors can also proceed against the advertiser without the FTC.
 To avoid the cost and trouble associated with these actions, it’s important to ensure that advertising does not mislead or deceive consumers.